thorlindberg/thesis/dissertation/7-2-2 experiment-conformance-init.md

 {"sub":"checkInit"}

-The second process consists of two main / top-level steps.
-The first step returns an error if the input of type Object does not have an init property.
+The second validation method starts with a check for the existence of an `init` property at the root node of the parsed JSON object.
+If the check fails it returns an Object that indicates the data structure is valid as it cannot be further validated, but with the feedback that it is missing a type initialiser property.

 ```
 const checkInit = (object) => {